-IV hydration — Aggressive intravenous (IV) hydration is the cornerstone of preventing TLS and is recommended prior to therapy in all patients at intermediate or high risk for TLS (table 3) .
-The goal of IV hydration is improve renal perfusion and glomerular filtration, and induce a high urine output to minimize the likelihood of uric acid or calcium phosphate precipitation in the tubules.
+IV hydration — Aggressive intravenous (IV) hydration is the cornerstone of preventing tumor lysis syndrome (TLS) and is recommended prior to therapy in all patients at intermediate or high risk for TLS (table 3) .
+The goal of IV hydration is to improve renal perfusion and glomerular filtration, and induce a high urine output to minimize the likelihood of uric acid or calcium phosphate precipitation in the tubules.
 However, IV hydration can lead to potentially dangerous fluid overload in patients with underlying acute kidney injury or cardiac dysfunction (particularly if the patient is in an edematous state).
+In this setting, close monitoring of vital signs and urine output is mandatory, transfusion (if needed) should be given slowly and in low volume, and diuretics can be given to maintain urine output (see below).
+Monitoring in an intensive care unit (ICU) may be required.
 Prior to initiation of IV hydration, reversible forms of acute kidney injury (eg, urinary tract obstruction) should be corrected.

 A 2008 International Expert Panel on TLS recommended that both children and adults at risk for TLS initially receive 2 to 3 L/m2 per day of IV fluid (or 200 mL/kg per day in children weighing ≤10 kg) .
 Urine output should be monitored closely and maintained within a range of 80 to 100 mL/m2 per hour (2 mL/kg per hour for both children and adults, 4 to 6 mL/kg per hour if ≤10 kg).
 Diuretics can be used to maintain the urine output, if necessary, but should not be required in patients with relatively normal renal and cardiac function.
+Use of diuretics is contraindicated in patients with hypovolemia or obstructive uropathy.
 The best diuretic for patients with TLS is unknown; loop diuretics such as furosemide appear preferable because they not only induce diuresis, but may also increase potassium secretion.

 The choice of hydration fluid depends upon the clinical circumstances.
-The expert panel suggests the initial use of 5% dextrose one-quarter normal (isotonic) saline, probably because ALL patients receive steroid during remission induction, which can cause sodium retention and hypertension .
+The expert panel suggests the initial use of 5 percent dextrose one-quarter normal (isotonic) saline, probably because acute lymphoblastic leukemia (ALL) patients receive steroid during remission induction, which can cause sodium retention and hypertension .
 In patients with hyponatremia or volume depletion, isotonic saline should be the initial hydration fluid.
 Due to the risk of hyperkalemia and hyperphosphatemia with calcium phosphate precipitation once tumor breakdown begins, potassium and calcium should be withheld from the hydration fluids, at least initially.

-There are no guidelines that address the optimal duration of hydration, which should depend on the tumor burden, the type of chemotherapy used (some regimens induce tumor lysis syndrome several days later), the drug sensitivity of the tumor, the patient’s ability to drink, and renal function.
-IV hydration should be continued at least until tumor burden (as indicated by blast cell count as well as liver and spleen size in patients with leukemia, and serum LDH level or tumor size in those with solid tumors) is largely resolved, there is no evidence of significant tumor lysis (as indicated by serum uric acid and phosphorus level), and patient can drink adequately with good urine output.
+There are no guidelines that address the optimal duration of hydration, which should depend on the tumor burden, the type of chemotherapy used (some regimens induce TLS several days later), the drug sensitivity of the tumor, the patient’s ability to drink, and renal function.
+IV hydration should be continued at least until tumor burden (as indicated by blast cell count as well as liver and spleen size in patients with leukemia, and serum lactate dehydrogenase [LDH] level or tumor size in those with solid tumors) is largely resolved, there is no evidence of significant tumor lysis (as indicated by serum uric acid and phosphorus level), and patient can drink adequately with good urine output.